 Last, but not least, we want to mention a pretty big (but subjectively evaluated), Avene (the French pharmacy brand famous for its Retinal products) sponsored study that examined the tolerability and efficacy of a 0.1 Retinal + 6% glycolic acid product in the treatment of acne.
 The product was added next to the standard anti-acne regimen of 1,709 patients for 90 days and the study concluded that the formula was both very well tolerated as well as effective next to other standard anti-acne medications such as benzoyl peroxide and antibiotics.

-Overall, if you are into retinoids, Retinal is a really awesome and pretty well-proven member of the family that is absolutely worth trying.
+Overall, if you are into retinoids, Retinal is a really awesome and well-proven member of the family that is absolutely worth trying.

 A white powdery thing that's the major component of glass and sand.
 In cosmetics, it’s often in products that are supposed to keep your skin matte as it has great oil-absorbing abilities.
 It’s also used as a helper ingredient to thicken up products or suspend insoluble particles.